KiaWeb/CalcScript/README.md

-# calcscript
+# CalcScript
-The CalcScript programming language (soon becoming popular)
+The CalcScript programming language written in Python.